jamestomasino/stutter/README.md

 [babel-polyfill](https://babeljs.io/docs/en/babel-polyfill) is used during runtime to emulate a full ES2015+ where a browser may be insufficient.

+## Getting Help

+You can leave feedback using GitHub issues.
+If you would like to discuss problems or features with me directly, you can visit the [#stutter IRC channel on Freenode](https://kiwiirc.com/nextclient/#irc://irc.freenode.net/#stutter).

 ## Contributing

 ### General Guidelines